hiimzackjones/hiimzackjones.github.io/_posts/Server/2017-11-3-Nano-Server-Overview-and-Install.md

 That's it.
 That's installing Nano Server and adding it to a domain.

-If you'd like to test this machine you can create a html page, or md page and place it on the root directory of the Nano Server.
+If you'd like to test this machine you can create a HTML page, or MD page and place it on the root directory of the Nano Server.
 Then from a browser you can use the IP address of the name or the machine to open up the page.
 Simple!